encoredev/encore/docs/ts/primitives/databases.md

 ## Sharing databases between services

-Encore tracks which databases are used by which services.
-This allows Encore's Cloud Platform to automatically manage permissions and set up database credentials for the services that use each database.

-In order to share a database between services, you have two options.
+There are two primary ways of sharing a database between services:

-You can define the `SQLDatabase` object in a shared module as an exported variable, and reference this object from every service that needs to access the database.
+- You can define the `SQLDatabase` object in a shared module as an exported variable, and reference this object from every service that needs to access the database.

-Or, alternatively, you can have define the `SQLDatabase` object inside one of the services using `new SQLDatabase("name", ...)`, and have the other services that need to access it create their own reference using `SQLDatabase.named("name")`.
+- You can define the `SQLDatabase` object in one service using `new SQLDatabase("name", ...)`, and have other services access it by creating a reference using `SQLDatabase.named("name")`.

-Both of these approaches have the same effect, but the latter is more explicit.
+Both approaches have the same effect, but the latter is more explicit.

 ## PostgreSQL Extensions